 The best way of how to take care of yourself

 while caring for others is to ask for help.

 The alternative to the availability of your tribe, when caring for another is to get used to asking for help.
 You can’t do it all on your own.
 Stop trying to be superwoman.
 Many of us take on the attitude that “I am strong” or “It’s weak to ask for help.”
 This is the furthest from the truth.
 The truth is, it takes courage to ask for help and it’s a very smart thing to do.

 I don’t know your specific situation but give yourself permission to ask for help.
 If you give yourself permission and don’t consider it being weak, then creative ways will open to you.
 The way will be shown to you in how others might be able to lighten your load.

-People want to be helpful if they can and if they know there is an opportunity.
+People actually want to be helpful if they can.
+And if they know there is an opportunity to do so.
 Put on your creative thinking cap and see what others in your immediate family, friends, and community can help you with.

-It is simply a muscle you need to develop.
+It’s simply muscles you need to develop.
+The asking muscle.
 The delegation muscle.
 Delegation is a quality all good leaders have.
 So don’t think of it as help.
 Think of it as developing great leadership skills.